Dual Enrollment Programs

 Dual enrollment provides an opportunity for high school students with demonstrated academic potential to enroll in selected UM-Dearborn courses while completing their high school graduation requirements.

 The purpose of the program is to supplement and enrich the educational experience by allowing students to pursue course work which otherwise would not be available.
 Admission as a dual enrolled student is a special non-degree status.
 Students are expected to complete all graduation requirements mandated by his/her high school.
-Although students are admitted with a special status, they are granted full privileges of UM-Dearborn students, including use of the library and recreational facilities and the opportunity to purchase student tickets to cultural and athletic events at the University of Michigan.
-After graduation, admission to a degree program at the University will be granted provided they meet the minimum admission criteria.
-Dual enrollment students may enroll for a maximum of eight credit hours per semester.
+Dual Enrollment students are granted full privileges of UM-Dearborn students, including use of the library and recreational facilities and the opportunity to purchase student tickets to cultural and athletic events at the University of Michigan.
+Dual enrollment students may enroll for a maximum of eight credit hours per semester per semester unless additional hours are approved by the Director of Admissions.

 |Current Class Standing||Criteria|